tasket/Qubes-vpn-support/README.md

 ### Link security
 A secure VPN service will use a certificate configuration, usually meaning `remote-cert-tls` is used in the openvpn config; This is the best way to protect against MITM attacks and ensure you are really connecting to your VPN service provider.
 Conversely, restricting access to particular addresses via the firewall is probably not going to substantially improve link security as IP addresses can be spoofed by an attacker.

-### About proxy-firewall-restrict
+### Firewall notes
-This script builds on the internal rules already set by Qubes firewall in a Proxy VM, and puts the VM in a very locked-down state for networking.
+The `proxy-firewall-restrict` script builds on the internal rules already set by Qubes firewall in a Proxy VM, and puts the VM in a very locked-down state for networking.

 On Qubes 4.x this script is linked to /rw/config/qubes-firewall.d/90_tunnel-restrict and you can add a custom script in the qubes-firewall.d folder to include your own rules.

-Normally, outgoing traffic is controlled by group ID of the running process; only `qvpn` group is granted access.
-However, this restriction can be safely removed if necessary by enabling the Qubes service 'vpn-handler-egress'; the restriction exists only to prevent accidental clearnet access from within the VPN VM and does not affect anti-leak rules for connected downstream VMs.
+Normally, traffic originating from the VPN VM is controlled by group ID of the running process; only `qvpn` group is granted access.
+However, this restriction can be safely removed if necessary as it exists only to prevent accidental clearnet access from within the VPN VM and does not affect anti-leak rules for connected downstream VMs.
+Enable the Qubes service 'vpn-handler-egress' for the VPN VM to disable this group restriction.

-If `proxy-firewall-restrict` is used to secure another connection scheme (i.e. Network Manager), this arrangement should work as long as a `vpn-handler*` service is *not* specified.
-Otherwise, Network Manager would need some way of running the VPN client under the `qvpn` group.

-Also, local traffic to and from tun0 and vif+ is disallowed.
-However, the current version allows ICMP packets so if you think blocking these is necessary you can un-comment the ICMP section of the script.
+ICMP packets are allowed for local traffic by default.
+If you think blocking ICMP is necessary you can enable the Qubes service 'vpn-handler-no-icmp'.
+Note this does not affect downstream VM (forwarded) ICMP traffic; blocking this can be done with the `qvm-firewall` tool.

 ### About qubes-vpn-ns
 This handler script is tested to work with OpenVPN v2.4, but should be easily adaptable to other VPN clients with one or two variable-handling changes.